 Please check the festival dates or you can contact us.

 The Bhutan visa fee for US citizens / nationals is US $ 40 per person per visit and is payable along with the Bhutan tour payment.
-Bhutan visa extension fee is US $ 40 and your local tour operator will take care of it should the need arise.
+Bhutan visa extension fee is US $ 40.

 Yes, you can visit Bhutan from USA without COVID-19 vaccination certificate or RT-PCR test.